 Participation: 20%.
 Students should be prepared to actively participate in class discussions.
+Weekly challenges will test

-Project: 35%.
-There are a variety of potential assignments students can complete, such as digital landscaping, 3D modelling, visualization projects, website creation, game design etc. Details and options will be explored in class, but students are also encouraged to consider designing their own assignments.
-Because students will begin the course with varied levels of experience, evaluation will be based on student willingness to engage with the technology and how much they learn, and not necessarily on technical proficiency and attainment.
-Students must submit a proposal outlining the project and the digital tools they propose to use.
-There will also be a short/informal presentation on Nov.
-30.
+Independent Project: 15%.
+Students explore a digital technology and its current and potential applications for public history.
+There are a variety of potential assignments students can complete such as digital landscaping, 3D modelling, augmented reality, visualization projects, website creation, game design etc. Details and options will be explored in class.
+Because students will begin the course with varied levels of experience, evaluation of this final assignment will focus on student willingness to engage with and think about the technology, and not necessarily on technical proficiency and attainment.
+Students must submit a proposal outlining the project and the digital tools they propose to use and will present their work to the class on Nov.
+28.